AloraTab/K3-Computer-Vision-Project/README.md

 | helmet  | 14     | 21        | 1       | 0.988 | 0.995 | 0.741    |
 | mask    | 7      | 14        | 1       | 0.657 | 0.897 | 0.61     |
 | vest    | 9      | 14        | 0.828   | 0.857 | 0.808 | 0.62     |

+## Problems I Faced

+I faced issues during the model training, where I struggled to get the mean Average Precision to be over 0.5.
+Trying out different data augmentation, class balancing methods, was also a learning experience for me on this dataset.

+Another problem faced was just general build issues - things would work locally but the container wouldn't start or the requirements.txt was missing some dependencies.
+Overall, I spent a lot more time looking through the documentation and guides from FastAPI, Docker and YOLO.